Cheracol was a cherry-flavored cough

 "Cheracol D" around 1966, which replaced codeine with

 dextromethorphan hydrobromide.
-This allowed for over-the-counter (OTC)
+This change allowed for over-the-counter (OTC)

 sales.